carp-lang/Carp/docs/LanguageGuide.md

 ### Comments
 ```
-;; Comments begin with semi-colon and continue until the end of the line.
+;; Comments begin with a semicolon and continue until the end of the line.
 ```

 ### Data Literals